How to gain control of a project you didn't create

 If you need control of a project, ask the project owner to make you a project administrator.
 This role has the same capabilities as the project owner, except for permission to delete the project.

-If for any reason you need to change the ownership of a project, you can do so by sending us a message while logged in as the current project owner.
-This message should grant permission for the transfer and specify the email address of the new owner (and the account name, if they are a member of more than one).
+If you need to transfer a project out of your account (to another team) you can do so by sending us a message while logged in as the current project owner.
+The message should grant permission for the transfer and specify the email address of the new owner.

 - Don't create an empty project for the transfer.
 The project is moved, not copied.